 How-To Perform a Forced Restart on iDevices

-- On an iPhone or iPad without a home or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone or iPad without a home or iPhone 8 and above: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

 6. Set Your iDevice’s and Mac’s Date & Time to Automatic

 - For iDevices, it’s best to turn on Set Automatically in Settings > General > Date & Time